- Install the marimo operator on your CKS cluster (for cluster administrators).

 Configure your local AI Object Storage credentials (one-time setup).

-access_keyandsecret_keyvalues with your actual Access Key ID and Secret Key.
-ReplaceAVAILABILITY_ZONEwith the your zone, for example,US-EAST-04A.
+.s3cfgfile because the CoreWeave Intelligent CLI uses S3cmd to create buckets.Replace theaccess_keyandsecret_keyvalues with your actual Access Key ID and Secret Key.
+Replace[AVAILABILITY-ZONE]with your zone, for example,US-EAST-04A. -

 Create a bucket.